-From passenger trains to freight trains, many of them are still driven by diesel engines.
-Diesel-powered trains emit nitrogen oxides as well as CO2 and particulate matter6.
+From passenger to freight trains, many are still driven by diesel engines.
+Diesel trains emit nitrogen oxides as well as CO2 and particulate matter6.
 All of these can have a negative effect on the environment and our health.

-Trains are easier on the environment.
-This is a term that we use rather loosely.
-There’s little doubt that a full train powered by one engine is vastly better than the equivalent amounts of non-electric cars on the road to transport the same number of people.
+Trains are easier on the environment, a term that we use rather loosely.
+There's little doubt that a full train powered by one engine is vastly better than the equivalent amounts of non-electric cars on the road to transport the same number of people.

 However, we cannot hide from the fact that trains still contribute to greenhouse gas emissions.

 This fact is further compounded if we consider that trains do not exist as the sole means of transport.
 Often, especially in commuter contexts, feeder roads and other more polluting forms of transport link to rail hubs5.

 Globally, we are taking climate action.
 And as we do so, we're looking to new means to fuel our transport requirements.
 As technology improves options for more cost-effective and cleaner fuel choices in the transport sector are increasing1.
 We are seeking renewable energy alternatives in many industries and the rail industry cannot and should not be overlooked.

 In fact, researchers argue that coupled with its already cleaner footprint encouraging wider rail use can play a key role in reducing greenhouse gas emissions7.

 Many countries are investing huge amounts of money into rail infrastructure.
 The UK alone is likely to spend £80bn on its HS2 network.
 This will utilize electricity to power faster trains between key cities.

-While this is a move away from the dirty diesel engines, it still requires electricity.
-Needless to say, the environmental footprint of our train travel is significantly improved if these trains can be powered by electricity from renewable sources.
+While this is a move away from the dirty diesel fuel, it still requires electricity.
+As does roughly 40% of the UK network also powered electrically.
+Needless to say, the environmental footprint of our train travel is significantly improved if renewable electricity sources can power these trains.

 If we are to make a significant positive impact on CO2 levels then we must focus on all areas.
 Ultimately looking for transport solutions that avoid polluting CO2 entirely.